Webull review summary

 |US stock index options||$0.0||$0.0||$0.0|

 Webull has low non-trading fees.
-It charges no account or inactivity fee.
+It charges neither an account or an inactivity fee.

 There is no deposit or withdrawal fee if you use ACH (electronic) transfer.
 However, wire transfers have a rather high fee.
 We tested ACH, so we paid no withdrawal fee.